Byghtai/portal.byght.io/S3_CORS_TROUBLESHOOTING.md

 Direct browser uploads to S3-compatible storage fail with CORS errors, even when CORS is configured on the bucket.

 ## Solution Implemented
-The application now uses an intelligent hybrid upload approach:
+The application now uses direct S3 upload only:

 ### Upload Flow
-1. **First Attempt**: Direct upload to S3 using presigned URL (fastest, supports large files)
+1. **Direct Upload**: All files are uploaded directly to S3 using presigned URLs
-2. **Automatic Fallback**: If CORS error occurs AND file is ≤5MB, upload via proxy through Netlify Function
+2. **No Fallback**: No proxy upload fallback - CORS must be properly configured
-3. **Error Handling**: Clear error messages if file is too large for proxy fallback
+3. **Error Handling**: Clear error messages with CORS configuration instructions

 ## CORS Configuration